Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Experiments

 \section{Experiments}

-We perform several experiments for examining the performance of our proposed Algorithms~\ref{medoid_alg} to~\ref{algorithm_rng_estimation} and compare them to straightforward embedding approaches.
-In case of Algorithms~\ref{medoid_alg} and~\ref{outlier_alg} we also make a comparison with the methods proposed by \citet{crowdmedian} explained in Section \ref{subsubsection_relwork_difftypesordinalinfo}.
-Recall that an embedding approach consists of first constructing an ordinal embedding of a data set $\dataset$ based on the given ordinal distance information and then solving the problem on the embedding by applying a standard algorithm.
-For example, in the case of medoid estimation a medoid of an ordinal embedding is computed and the corresponding object is returned as an estimate of a medoid of $\dataset$.
-For constructing an ordinal embedding we try two different algorithms, the GNMDS (generalized non-metric multidimensional scaling) algorithm by \citet{AgarwalEtal07} and the SOE (soft ordinal embedding) algorithm by \citet{terada14}.
-Both these algorithms can take answers to arbitrary dissimilarity comparisons of the kind \eqref{ord_dist_gener} as input.
-The information that we give to them are all the answers obtained via \eqref{my_quest_alt} from a collection of statements of the kind \eqref{my_quest} that we provide as input to one of our algorithms.
-We used the MATLAB implementation of the GNMDS algorithm provided by \citet{stoch_trip_embed} and the R implementation of the SOE algorithm provided by \citet{terada14}.
-We set all parameters to the provided default parameters, such that the only input we had to provide, beside the ordinal distance information, was the dimension~$m$ of the space of the embedding.
-Note that both algorithms try to minimize an objective function measuring the amount of violated dissimilarity comparisons and in doing so the results of both algorithms depend on a random initial guess for the embedding. \\
+We performed several experiments for examining the performance of our proposed Algorithms~\ref{medoid_alg}~to~\ref{algorithm_rng_clustering} and compared them to ordinal embedding approaches.
+In case of Algorithm~\ref{medoid_alg} and Algorithm~\ref{outlier_alg} we also made a comparison with the methods proposed by \citet{crowdmedian} explained in Section \ref{subsubsection_relwork_difftypesordinalinfo}.
+Recall that an ordinal embedding approach consists of first constructing an ordinal embedding of a data set $\dataset$ based on the given ordinal distance information and then solving the problem on the embedding by applying a standard algorithm.
+For example, in the case of medoid estimation a medoid of an ordinal embedding is computed and the corresponding object is returned as an estimate of a medoid of~$\dataset$.
+For constructing an ordinal embedding we tried several algorithms: the GNMDS (generalized non-metric multidimensional scaling) algorithm by \citet{AgarwalEtal07}, the SOE (soft ordinal embedding) algorithm by \citet{terada14}, and the STE (stochastic triplet embedding) and t-STE (t-distributed stochastic triplet embedding) algorithms by \citet{stoch_trip_embed}.
+The GNMDS algorithm and the SOE algorithm can take answers to arbitrary dissimilarity comparisons of the form \eqref{ord_dist_gener} as input, while the STE and t-STE algorithms are designed only for similarity triplets, that is answers to comparisons \eqref{ord_dist_pairwise}.
+The ordinal data that we gave to the embedding algorithms were all the similarity triplets obtained via \eqref{my_quest_alt} from a collection of statements of the kind~\eqref{my_quest} that we provided as input to one of our algorithms.
+We used the \textsc{Matlab} implementations of GNMDS, STE, and t-STE provided by \citet{stoch_trip_embed} and the R~implementation of SOE provided by \citet{terada14}.
+We set all parameters except the dimension~$m$ of the space of the embedding to the provided default parameters (for all algorithms the default dimension is two).
+Note that all algorithms try to iteratively minimize an objective function that measures the amount of violated ordinal relationships, and in doing so their results depend on a random initialization of the ordinal embedding. \\